 An Academic Transcript lists your complete academic history: programmes attended, a breakdown of marks/grades achieved, the degree awarded (if completed), your overall grade.
 Further information is available on the Student Records website.
 To get a copy from the Student Records Office you can complete their online form.

 An academic year is a period of time each year (normally September to May).
 The academic year is divided up into two semesters.
 A semester consists of 12 teaching weeks and two study weeks, followed by a period of examinations.
 The teaching weeks normally involve a series of lectures and tutorials, along with written assignments and/or laboratory work, depending on your chosen discipline.
-Academic Calendar.
+Key dates can be found on the Academic Calendar.

 A student who wishes to appeal an examination result must do so in writing (using the form in the link below), setting out the grounds for the appeal in full to the Supervisor of Examinations (Registrar), within three weeks of the publication of the examination results.